7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Azure-Virtual-Machines.md

-# Azure Administration - Virtual Machines
+# Azure Administration - Azure Virtual Machines

 Azure Virtual Machines (VMs) are a configurable server without having to buy and maintain physical hardware, they still require:
 - Patching